mikeshulman/narya/README.md

 | false. : Bool
 ]
 ```
-The `|` before the first constructor is optional, and no spaces are required around the brackets and bar (unless, as usual, they are adjacent to a notation involving other special ASCII symbols).
+The `|` before the first constructor is optional, and no spaces are required around the brackets and bar (unless, as usual, the bar is adjacent to a notation involving other special ASCII symbols).

 Note that each constructor ends with a period.
-This is intentionally dual to the fact that record fields and codata methods (see below) *begin* with a period, and reminds us that constructors, like fields and records, are not namespaced but belong to a separate flat name domain.
+This is intentionally dual to the fact that record fields (and codata methods, see below) *begin* with a period, and reminds us that constructors, like fields and records, are not namespaced but belong to a separate flat name domain.
 (OCaml programmers should think of polymorphic variants, not regular variants, although there is no subtyping yet.)
-The use of separate syntax distinguishing constructors from variables and functions is also familiar from functional programming, although the specific use of a dot suffix is novel (capitalization is more common).
+The use of separate syntax distinguishing constructors from variables and functions is also familiar from functional programming, although the specific use of a dot suffix is unusual (capitalization is more common).

 Also as with record types, this is not defining `Bool` to equal a pre-existing thing, but declaring it to be a new type that didn't previously exist and doesn't reduce to anything else.